speakeasy-api/speakeasy/docs/README.md

 	- Generating Client SDKs from OpenAPI specs (go, python, typescript, java, php + more coming soon)
 	- Validating OpenAPI specs
 	- Interacting with the Speakeasy API to create and manage your API workspaces
-	- Generating OpenAPI specs from your API traffic 								(coming soon)
+	- Generating OpenAPI specs from your API traffic
-	- Generating Postman collections from OpenAPI Specs 							(coming soon)
+	- Generating Postman collections from OpenAPI Specs

 ## Usage